WICG/focus-visible/README.md

 }
 ```

-:focusring matches native elements that are
+`:focus-ring` matches native elements that are
 1. focussed; and
 2. would display a focus ring if only UA styles applied

-Additionally, :focusring matches non-native elements as if they were
+Additionally, `:focus-ring` matches non-native elements as if they were
 native button elements.

 ### Note: Styling non-native elements which should always match `focus-ring`